PRESS ESC TO CLOSE

 As the weather cools down and the nights draw in, dogs are more likely to struggle with their mobility.
 “Dogs who coped relatively well in the summer are suddenly stiff and limping now that the weather is cooler and more damp,” says Dr. Linda Simon, a veterinary surgeon.

-Arthritis brought on by inflamed joints might develop during cold conditions — and both humans and dogs might feel it.
-“Dogs become increasingly less able to climb stairs and onto furniture, need a boost to get into the car, don’t feel like walking as far, things like that,” Dr. Takiguchi explains.
+“Dogs become increasingly less able to climb stairs and onto furniture, need a boost to get into the car, and don’t feel like walking as far, among other issues, things like that,” Dr. Takiguchi adds.

-For advanced arthritis and dogs in a lot of pain, you might need to talk to your vet about pain relief and anti-inflammatory medication.
+For advanced arthritis and inflammation, you might need to talk to your vet about pain relief and anti-inflammatory medication.
 Otherwise, joint supplements can be a great way to support your dog’s joints.
 “The most common joint supplements are collagen and glucosamine, but you can also look into chondroitin, omega-3 fatty acids, and vitamin C,” Dr. Takiguchi says.
-“Collagen is a protein that provides structure, relieves joint pain and has countless benefits for dogs.”

 Rooted in nature and vet formulated, these chews have more than 1,000 mg of powerful natural ingredients to help your pup deal with occasional discomfort.
 Glucosamine HCl, MSM, green-lipped mussels, and chondroitin support mobility and flexibility while also stimulating cartilage growth and maintaining joint lubrication.